J-Afzal/Lane-and-Object-Detection/README.md

        sudo make install -j4 && \
        sudo sh -c 'echo "/usr/local/lib" > /etc/ld.so.conf.d/opencv.conf' && \
        sudo ldconfig

-# WARNING
-The yolo4.weights file could not be uploaded due to GitHub's 100 MB upload limit but can be downloaded from [here](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights) and should be copied to the `yolo` folder.

 # Running the software
 0. Assuming that you are in the Third-Year-Project/code folder